comit-network/RFCs/RFC-001-BAM.md

 languages and versions.
 Given that, we need a transport protocol that fulfills the following requirements:

-- **Different kinds of messages:** The protocol needs to support requests (response expected) and one-way transmissions (no response).
+- **Different kinds of messages**: The protocol needs to support requests (response expected) and one-way transmissions (no response).

-- **Self-descriptive messages:** Because of the heterogeneous nature, the protocol needs to allow the introduction of new features without breaking older versions.
+- **Self-descriptive messages**: Because of the heterogeneous nature, the protocol needs to allow the introduction of new features without breaking older versions.
 Self-descriptive messages allow backward compatibility because older implementations can still parse newer messages and continue even if they don't fully understand its content.
 (Spoiler: There are also ways to force backward incompatibility.)

-- **Dynamic/Polymorphic messages:** Similar to HTTP, the messages sent to the other party don't always take the exact same form although they convey the same meaning.
+- **Dynamic/Polymorphic messages**: Similar to HTTP, the messages sent to the other party don't always take the exact same form although they convey the same meaning.
 GET requests for example always describe the intent of retrieving a resource.
 The concrete structure of two GET requests might differ though.
 Similar to that, we need to send messages between COMIT nodes that communicate a certain intent (like initiate an atomic swap) but might take different structure (for example, different information needs to be exchanged based on the ledger).

-- **Peer-to-peer:** In a communication between two nodes, not always the same one initiates, e.g.  both nodes need to be able to actively send messages to each other.
+- **Peer-to-peer**: In a communication between two nodes, not always the same one initiates, e.g.  both nodes need to be able to actively send messages to each other.
 Contrary to this requirement, HTTP for example demands that the client always initiates the connection/communication.
 In addition, it should be possible for nodes to work *behind* a NAT.
 This means, nodes should only use *one* physical connection to talk in both directions.

 ## Evaluation of existing protocols